The Dakar Dream

 It must be a heck of a thing, organising everything for Dakar?

-Yes, but I have a great assistant called Mariette van den Berg, who has worked incredibly hard to organise a lot of the logistics and flights.
+Yes, but I have a great assistant called Mariette van Bergen, who has worked incredibly hard to organise a lot of the logistics and flights.
 The guys at WCT Engineering who built the car, and who will be doing the support at the Dakar for me, got all the spares together and shipped the car to France.
 In France, South Racing collects the car and makes sure it is loaded onto the Dakar ship.
 South Racing will provide logistic support at the Dakar for me, too.

 What are your aims for the Dakar?